jumpinjackie/fdo/CMake__README.txt

         make package

     You can pass the --help switch to both scripts to find out all available parameters that are supported.

+VII.
+Optional extras

+    Using ninja instead of make

+        ninja is a lightweight alternative to make that can build FDO up to 2x faster than make

+        You can use ninja over standard make by passing USE_NINJA=1 for the main FDO build or passing --ninja to ./cmake_build.sh

+        See "Known Issues" below for some gotchas with using ninja over make

+    Using gold linker instead of ld

+        gold is an alternative linker to ld that may link faster in some cases

+        You may also choose to use the gold linker over ld for linking by passing USE_LD_GOLD=ON for the main FDO build or passing --use-ld-gold to ./cmake_build.sh

+VIII.
+Known Issues

+    - Ninja cannot be used as the build system if doing a full internal build of thirdparty libraries

 Please send any help questions, bug reports, enhancements, etc to the fdo-users mailing list <fdo-users@lists.osgeo.org>